Bhagwant Mann: Personal life

 Mann is a comic poet who writes political satire.
 He is also a volleyball player.

 He was married to Inderpreet Kaur until their divorce in 2015.
 They have a son (Dilshan) and a daughter (Seerat).

 At the age of 48, Mann married 32-year-old Gurpreet Kaur in 2022.
 She is a doctor by profession.
 They have a daughter, born in March 2024.

 Addressing a rally in Barnala in January 2019, Mann said he had stopped consuming alcohol, on his mother's advice.

 Maan's daughter Seerat accused him of physical abuse towards her and her mother, alcoholism, and habitual lying.
 She also said that she would refer to him as CM Maan.

+On 11 May 2026, Mann's cousin, Gyan, joined the Bharatiya Janata Party.